armistace/gpt-sql-generator/README.md

 Once this is done we need to train chat gpt on the source data.

-To do this we leverage [Datahub](https://github.com/datahub-project/datahub)(TBD.. should I create my own schema inferer?) by converting the datahub profile into a datahub integration and scraping the source system for it's metadata.
-We then generate a [DBT sources yaml](https://docs.getdbt.com/docs/build/sources) that we point chat-gpt to.
+To do this we leverage [Datahub](https://github.com/datahub-project/datahub) (TBD.. should I create my own schema inferer?) by converting the datahub profile into a datahub integration and scraping the source system for it's metadata.
+We then generate a [DBT sources yaml](https://docs.getdbt.com/docs/build/sources) that we point chat-gpt to and allow it to learn the schema.

+- This will leverage the ability of datahub to identify primary and foreign keys in some systems as well providing all the information it can garner for chat gpt to learn about the schema or metadata of our data to build the sql

 With this source yaml configured and chat gpt now having a file to interpret our question against we are now presented with the Question interface.